How will we know if the US economy is in a recession?

 Yet the NBER typically doesn’t declare a recession until well after one has begun, sometimes for up to a year.

 DOES HIGH INFLATION TYPICALLY LEAD TO A RECESSION?

 That’s for two reasons: First, the Fed will sharply raise borrowing costs when inflation gets that high.
-Higher rates then drag down the economy as consumers become less able to afford homes, cars and other major purchases.
+Higher rates then drag down the economy as consumers are less able to afford homes, cars and other major purchases.

 High inflation also distorts the economy on its own.
 Consumer spending, adjusted for inflation, weakens.
-And businesses grow uncertain about the economic outlook.
+And businesses grow uncertain about the future economic outlook.
 Many of them pull back on their expansion plans and stop hiring.
 This can lead to higher unemployment as some people choose to leave jobs and aren’t replaced.

 Copyright © The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.